natacha-beck/cbrain-wiki/programmer-guides/Programmer-Guides.md

 about setting up a work environment, and information on how you can contribute to CBRAIN.

-Bellow the diagram model of CBRAIN:
+Here is a simplified diagram of the main ActiveRecord models of CBRAIN:

 [[/programmer-guides/images/Diagram_models.png]]